Posted on March 01 2018

-Bringing a spirit of inquiry and eagerness for new information to your practice can not only help you over physical issues with difficult poses, but it can give you tools to continue enriching your practice.
+Bringing a spirit of inquiry and eagerness for new information to your practice can not only help you with physical issues with difficult poses, but it can give you tools to continue enriching your practice.

 If that sounds intimidating, just think about mastering an academic skill.
 You have a teacher, a textbook and a class to attend.
-Yoga is no different Whether you take yoga classes or practice at home, you have those same ingredients, with one modification.
-Your body is your workbook.
-Each time you move through a class, you are learning about yourself and how to use the tools at your disposal—bones, muscles and tendons—to achieve your goals.
+Yoga is no different.
+Whether you take yoga classes or practice at home, you have those same ingredients, with one modification your body is your workbook.
+Each time you move through a class, you are learning about yourself and how to use the tools at your disposal—bones, muscles, and tendons—to achieve your goals.

 When you reach for a balance pose, do your homework.
 If you are falling forward, lean back.
 If you are stretching, think about what feels tight and might need some extra releasing before or after class.
 When you’re relying on your body to support you, notice any weak points and use that to inform your next practice.

 Here are some poses for you to use as a study guide:

 Benefits: This deep backbend is a literal metaphor for your evolving practice as you raise one leg.